pmitra01/pmitra01.github.io/_pages/about.md

 ---

 The hope is that at some point, this blog will be an introduction to who I am, or who I want you to think I am.
-Although, I hope it is truer than that - and self-indulgently lets me explore and stay honest to learning and processing.
+And more crucially, that it helps me keep honest to exploring and evolving who that entity is.

 Along the professional dimension, I practice and think about ML.
 I specialise in ML